Basic imports

 # Define the optical layers

-# Note here we can pass in a tuple of (key, layer) paris to be able to
+# Note here we can pass in a tuple of (key, layer) pairs to be able to

 # access the layer from the optics object with the key!